 Professional development for instrumental and vocal teachers in music education hubs

 Would you like to offer any of the following prestigious tailored professional development sessions to your instrumental and vocal teachers?
-We can arrange for music education experts, Paul Harris, Dr Alison Daubney PhD and Yogesh Dattani to come to you and present your choice of workshops from our series.
+We can arrange for music education experts, Dr Alison Daubney PhD, Yogesh Dattani and Paul Harris, to come to you and present your choice of workshops from our series.
 Depending on your requirements we may be able to tailor the session to suit your needs and offer online alternatives.

 Performance anxiety: a practical workshop for music teachers - Gregory Daubney, CPsychol, MSc and Dr Alison Daubney PhD

 A practical workshop, delivered by the authors of the publication Performance anxiety: A practical guide for music teachers, published by the ISM Trust.
 This workshop explores many of the common underlying causes of performance anxiety and helps teachers identify its presence in their day-to-day work.
 Participants will take part in a series of practical exercises to try out a range of strategies across three key timeframes over which anxiety commonly occurs.
 This course will provide music teachers working across all contexts and with pupils of all ages with easy to use, practical strategies informed by rigorous psychological research to integrate throughout their own practice and positively enhance their students’ development over time.